fawer5dev/fawer5dev/README.md

 ### Hi, my name is Fawer Vargas 👋

-I'm a Computer Systems Engineer with seven years of experience in the insurance and digital agency industries, I bring a wealth of knowledge to the field of software development.
+I'm a Software Engineer with seven years of experience in the insurance and digital agency industries, I bring a wealth of knowledge to the field of software development.
 Throughout my career, I have demonstrated expertise in custom website design, development, and management using a variety of technologies.

 ## Technologies:
 [![Java](https://img.shields.io/badge/Java-007396?style=for-the-badge&logo=java&logoColor=white&labelColor=101010)]()